Gina Gogean: Senior career

 Though Gina struggled in major all-around competition through 1995 and 1996, her gymnastics continued to improve and she won more individual event World titles.
 At the 1995 World Championships, she helped the Romanians win their second team title, and went on to win the bronze on vault and the gold on floor.
 She added two more golds to her haul at the 1996 World Championships on vault and floor.
 At the European Championships a few weeks later, she won the team gold as well as silver on vault and beam.
 She was unable to defend the all around title after suffering a fall on uneven bars in the team final.

 Going into the 1996 Summer Olympics, the Romanians were the favorites to win team gold.
-However, the Romanian team had several injuries, was under manned during the team portion and had a very lackluster performance in both compulsories and optionals.
+However, the Romanian team had several injuries and was under staffed during the team portion and had a very lackluster performance in both compulsories and optionals.
 The end result was a disappointing third.
 Gina, however, had a strong performance during the all-around and won the silver medal behind Lilia Podkopayeva of Ukraine.
 She also won two more bronze medals on the vault and beam.

 Her performances in the 1996 Olympics were particularly impressive, as Gina underwent an emergency appendectomy only 5 weeks before the competition.
-By a bizarre and miraculous stroke of luck, she had been traveling on a train to Bucharest at the time, which was the only city where hospitals could perform the kind of non-invasive surgery that Gina needed to return to training quickly.
-Traditional surgery would have involved at least a six-week wait to resume light training; she would have missed the Olympics.
+At the time, she had been traveling on a train to Bucharest, which was the only city where hospitals could perform the kind of non-invasive surgery that Gina needed to return to training quickly.
+Traditional surgery would have involved at least a six-week wait to resume light training and she would have missed the Olympics.

 Gogean continued to compete after the retirement of Lavinia Miloșovici.
 She admitted in an ABC News interview during the 1997 World Championships in Lausanne, Switzerland that the new Code of Points made gymnastics too difficult for her, and that she intended to retire after the competition was over; yet she led the Romanians to their third straight world team title.
 Gogean herself finished just off the podium in fourth.
 She rebounded by winning the world title on beam and her third straight title on floor.
 While she never won an Olympic gold, she finished her career with an impressive thirty Olympic, World, and European medals, fourteen of them gold.

+Eponymous skill

+Gogean has one eponymous skill listed in the Code of Points, although she is not credited in the Code of Points list of elements performed for the first time by gymnasts at FIG official competitions.